Three reasons to consider allocating to Chinese A-shares

 Exhibit 1: China A shares offer investors diversification opportunities

 3. Onshore equities provide exposure to China’s increasingly consumer-led economy

 China’s equity market is shifting towards sectors that are benefiting from its transition to a more consumption and innovation driven economy, and away from sectors that are more reliant on investment and exports.
 The beneficiaries of China’s economic transformation include consumer goods, technology, health care and high end manufacturing.
 We expect these shifts to continue, potentially offering China A-share investors more exposure to these high growth sectors compared to emerging markets overall.

-The MSCI China A Index also gives considerably greater exposure to small and mid-cap stocks that typically service the domestic economy, with close to 26% in companies under $10 billion market cap at 31 January 2022, compared with 15% and 20% in the MSCI China and the MSCI EM respectively (source: J.P.
-Morgan Asset Management, FactSet, IBES).
+The MSCI China A Index also gives considerably greater exposure to small and mid-cap stocks that typically service the domestic economy, with over 20% of companies under $5 billion market cap compared with less than 10% for MSCI China and the MSCI EM respectively, as of end January 2023.
 That has meant they are more sheltered from US-China tensions, and less subject to Chinese regulatory interventions which have targeted mega-cap companies that are generally listed offshore.